Using the principles of Feng Shui, you can edit your living and work spaces for optimal well-being

 The right proportions of these energies, placed in specific regions of a space, contribute to the sense of flow and harmony.
 These regions are divided into nine key areas on a rectangular or octagonal grid called the Bagua map.

-Feng Shui visualizations to make a powerful impact on your life
+Feng Shui visualisations to make a powerful impact on your life

-- Close your eyes and visualize a place you love to visit.
-Or imagine something that feels good to you.
+Close your eyes and visualize a place you'd love to visit or have visited

 2. Set an intention for a specific area of your life